skolbot.AI Chatbot for Schools

 Structured data (Schema.org) plays a central role: institutions that implement it see an average +12-point gain in AI answer visibility (Source: Skolbot GEO monitoring, 500 queries x 6 countries x 3 AI engines, Feb.
 2026).

 Gen Z thinks globally.
-A UK prospect compares your university with a Dutch institution, a Spanish business school and an American online programme.
-Geographic borders carry less weight than the language in which information is available.
+A US prospect compares your university with a Canadian institution, a European business school and an online program from another state.
+Geographic borders carry less weight than the language in which information is available and the ease of transferring credits.

 The 5 fatal mistakes school websites make with Gen Z